romene/Naturaily-netlify/_posts/2018-07-12-vue-cli-3-new-era-in-frontend-development.md

   zero config setup for Vue apps in Vue CLI 3 sets a new standard in the industry.
 tags:
-  - vue cli
+  - Vue CLI
-  - vue cli release
+  - Vue CLI release
-  - vue.js
+  - Vue.js
 ---
 Not so long ago, **Vue CLI** finally changed status from '_Beta_' to '_Release Candidate_', so now it's a great time to take a deeper look at all the new features the current version has to offer.